WHAT CAUSES AN ANKLE FRACTURE OR BROKEN ANKLE BONE?

 Deformity or bones protruding through the skin, a condition known as an open ankle fracture.
 These types of ankle fractures require immediate treatment to avoid problems like infection.

 You may not require surgery if your ankle and the broken bone is not out of place or just barely out of place.
 The type of treatment may also be based on where the bone is broken.
+Your doctor may recommend any or all of the following:

 Elevation and ice to reduce painful swelling and decrease the risk of damage to the surrounding tissue.